 Hobos from the 1940s called and they want their beliefs back.
 If you have at least a sixth grade education, you shouldn’t even be humoring the thought of burning your trash.

 The easiest way to pack out your trash is to not bring excessive packaging in the first place.
 Before leaving the house (or store), field strip all of your food stuff.
-Basically just get rid of all the extra packaging.
+Basically, dispose of (properly) the extra packaging before reaching the trailhead.
 This minimizes the amount of packaging on-hand.
 Then, you can just collect everything you plan to dispose of in a Ziploc bag.

 On a backpacking trip lasting 3-7 days, I never come close to filling a gallon Ziploc with trash.

 Inspect and Properly Maintain Your Vehicle

 Sometimes access to the trailhead requires you to drive on undeveloped roads through the backcountry.
 This is fun stuff!

 Often along backcountry roads you’ll be operating at slower speeds for longer periods of time while negotiating variable terrain.
 This places excessive stress on your vehicle’s engine.
 How?
 By causing it to run at a higher temperature for a sustained period of time.

 Make sure the engine oil and coolant are full and look clean.
-Be mindful or your vehicle, especially if its engine and undercarriage are coated with various fluids.
+Be mindful of your vehicle, especially if its engine and undercarriage are coated with various fluids.
 Excessive fluid should compel you to have your vehicle checked out for leaks no matter where you plan to drive.
 However, it’s especially important to address if you’re going to be driving under backcountry conditions.
 These leaking fluids can catch fire due to…

 Always carry in your vehicle a fire extinguisher.
 And, have it readily available when driving along backcountry roads.